I grew up in Amherst, Ohio, a small town on the shores of Lake Erie.

 Throughout my career, I have used the writing, editing, and photography/darkroom skills, developed at Ohio State.
 In my first two professional jobs, I learned about printing and production– typesetting, paste-up and layout, darkroom work, etc. In my mid-20s, as production manager of Dean Graphics, a small printing and graphic design firm in Columbus, I learned how to do all of the jobs– including how to run a printing press.
 From Dean Graphics, I became the photographer at Richardson/Smith Design in Worthington, Ohio.
 Another small business, R/S was a product and graphic design agency with an international clientele and a small corporate jet.
 As the photographer, I often flew with the design team to client meetings and product installations.
 The product design team was “designing the office of the future”– an office dominated by computers.
 It was exciting to be part of that research and development effort.

 Thanks to two winters of blizzards in Columbus and the urging of my soon-to-be husband, I moved to Tucson in 1981.
 Pregnant with our first child, I did freelance writing, photography, and graphic design after we moved.
 When Alexandra was 10 months old, I took a public relations job with Arizona Electric Power Cooperative in Benson, in the fall of 1982.
-Transitioning from an employer who was “designing the office of the future” to an employer who still used dial telephones was challenging, at best.
+Transitioning from an employer who was “designing the office of the future” to an employer who still used dial telephones was challenging, at best, but I enjoyed traveling around rural Arizona, meeting and interviewing folks, and writing their stories.

 In 1986, Ted, our second child, was born.
 Before returning to work, I had had a difficult time finding daycare for 12 hours a day for a four-year-old and a newborn.
 People thought we were crazy to hand the kids over to a babysitter or daycare for such long days, but we both had good-paying jobs and long commutes.
 I met with my boss (herself a single mom) and asked if I could work at least two days a week in Tucson for at least six months.
 She said “no” and added that she “didn’t want to set any precedents” by making accommodations for my family situation.
 I said, “You are asking me to choose between my job and my family.
 I choose my family.
 I quit.”